stratospheric-dev/stratospheric-website/content/blog/stratospheric-1.7-release.md

 It's time for a new Stratospheric eBook release 🥳

-Things:

-In short, with the revision v1.7 of Stratospheric, we changed the following:

-- M1 support for local development (for more head over [here](https://rieckpil.de/java-development-on-an-apple-m1-a-one-year-review/))
-- Alignment of properties over profile (rationale [here](https://reflectoring.io/dont-use-spring-profile-annotation/))
-- A bug creeped into the code base for the sample Todo Application Refactored the `TodoController` and `TodoService`

-We took this bug as a to invest time in a sophisticated and covering test suite.
-We've added a integration test to cover the CRUD operations for our `Todo` entity and added a basic web test to interact with the OAuth2 login and ensure the page renders.
+We took a [bug](https://github.com/stratospheric-dev/stratospheric/issues/117) as an initiative to invest some time into refactoring and adding a covering test suite.
+We've added an integration test to cover the CRUD operations for our `Todo` entity and a basic web test to interact with the OAuth2 login and ensure the basic pages render properly.

 There's no dedicated section in the book about testing yet.
+For the curious, you can have a sneak peek at the `src/test/resources` folder of our application [on GitHub](https://github.com/stratospheric-dev/stratospheric/tree/main/application/src/test).

-After finishing our current online course efforts we'll get back to this topic.
+After finishing our current [online course efforts](https://stratospheric.dev/online-course/), we'll get back to the testing topic and dedicate a chapter in the book about testing.
 In the meantime, check out the various testing articles on [Philip's blog](https://rieckpil.de/all-posts/).

-- Refactoring, a bit sloppy.
-Focus lies on the integration part
-- Not yet in the book, testing part, sneak peek in inside `src/test/resource`
+Furthermore, with the revision v1.7 of Stratospheric, we changed the following:

+- We added Apple M1 processor (ARM63) support for local development by upgrading to the latest Keycloak and LocalStack Docker image
+- We favored custom properties over Spring profiles for loading beans and configuring the application (rationale [here](https://reflectoring.io/dont-use-spring-profile-annotation/))
+- Basic refactoring efforts for the `TodoService` and `TodoController`.
+The previous implementation was a bit sloppy.

 Thanks again for supporting us and our work.
 Remember, every [mailing list subscriber](/#mailing-list) gets 30% off the final price of the eBook.